 If one, some or all of the flats in your building are deemed to be uninhabitable after an insured event such as a fire or flood, then your insurance providers can provide alternative accommodation for the occupants for as long as it takes to repair the property.

-Initially, a hotel will probably suffice but if a longer absence is expected you can be helped to find rental property.
-It will be on a like for like basis with extra costs of travel etc covered; and should anyone prefer to stay with relatives or friends, then payments can be made to cover their hosts’ extra costs as well.
+Initially, a hotel will probably suffice but if a longer absence is expected you can get help to find a rental property.
+It will be on a like for like basis with necessary extra costs covered; and should anyone prefer to stay with relatives or friends, then subject to the terms and conditions to the policy, payments can be made to cover their hosts’ extra costs as well.

 If some or all of the flats’ contents also need to be moved, the buildings insurance may cover the costs in certain circumstances.
 It will not, of course, cover any damage caused to flat owners’ personal contents.
 Each occupant should arrange their own contents insurance.